MoatLab/FEMU/benchmarks/pointer_chase/scripts/README.md

+This script is run from guest, please copy entire `../pointer_chase` folder to the guest.

 This folder contains scripts to measure pointer chase benchmarks.
 Each operation is run assuming a 100G disk containing 2560K x 4K blocks (= 10GB)
 This parameter (2621440) is used in ./pointer\_generator script <max_pointer_value>

-`master_workload_generator.sh` generates bechmarks for three different configurations:
+`master_workload_generator.sh` generates bechmarks for three different configurations for both `host` and `nsc` mode:

 1. Vary number of Pointer chase operations.
 1K, 10K, 100K, 1M.
 	This can be done varying the `num_lists` parameter.